MattUnderscoreZhang/BlogWebsite/_posts/2020-07-06-soccer_and_brython.md

 As a more relevant case, take a look at the soccer script I posted below.
 You can watch a real time game of soccer in the browser, with an announcer!
 The soccer game goes until a side scores 10 points, because I don't know how soccer works.
 The two teams are the Flying Gorillas vs. the One Eyed Snakes, with the Gorillas at an advantage.
 There are three players on each team, one goalie, one defender, and one attacker.
 The names on one team all start with A and the names on the other team all start with B.

 Note that instead of print statements, I use HTML manipulation.
-Also, instead of using Python packages I use Javascript libraries.
+Also, instead of using Python packages I use Javascript libraries (also included with Brython).
 Plus, note the use of the Brython-specific keyword "async", which is necessary to make the script sleep.

 <pre id="code" style="height:500px"></pre>
 <script type="text/javascript">